Samuel Essende

-Career
+Club career

 Essende joined the Paris Saint-Germain Academy at the age of 12, and spent his entire youth footballing career with them.
 On 10 August 2018, he signed his first professional contract with PSG, keeping him with the club until 1 June 2021.

 On 22 August 2018, Essende signed on loan with Eupen in Belgium.
-He made his professional debut with Eupen in a 1-0 Belgian First Division A win over Mouscron on 25 August 2018.
+He made his professional debut with Eupen in a 1–0 Belgian First Division A win over Mouscron on 25 August 2018.

 In August 2019, Essende signed for Championnat National side Avranches.

 In 2021, Essende joined Ligue 2 side Pau.

 On 20 June 2022, Essende signed a contract with Caen until 2025.

+On 20 July 2023, Caen sent Essende on a season-long loan to Primeira Liga side Vizela.
+After he scored 10 goals in 22 appearances in all competitions during the first half of the season, Vizela triggered a buy-clause and permanently signed Essende on contract until June 2026.

+On 28 June 2024, Essende signed a four-year deal with Augsburg in Germany.
+Essende scored a goal and had a second goal disallowed on his Bundesliga debut, a 2–2 draw with Werder Bremen.

+International career

+Essende made his debut for the DR Congo national team on 6 June 2024 in a World Cup qualifier against Senegal at the Diamniadio Olympic Stadium.
+He played the full match as the game ended in a 1–1 draw.

 Personal life

-Born in France, Essende is of Congolese descent.
+Born in France, Essende holds both French and Congolese nationalities.
+Growing up, Essende was nicknamed 'Wolf', and idolised Zlatan Ibrahimović.